The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 17. Consider cultural factors.

-Cultural backgrounds heavily influence communication styles and behaviors.
+Cultural backgrounds heavily influence communication styles and behaviours.
 What’s considered rude in one culture might be normal in another.
-Be culturally sensitive and aware that not all behaviors mean the same thing across different cultures.
+Be culturally sensitive and aware that not all behaviours mean the same thing across different cultures.

 18. Look for signs of deception.